Everything sounds better in stereo!

 From this you can see that a single box system isn’t going to cut it.
 To overcome this, it’s popular to introduce some audio processing to simulate stereo effects, and widen the soundstage from a narrow speaker.
 This certainly sounds different, but it’s an effect, not real, and uses psychoacoustics to fool your brain.
 It can sort of work sometimes, but often not.
 Generally good mono sounds better than poor stereo.

 Recently the Bluetooth chips have enabled manufacturers to offer Bluetooth stereo ( CSR’s True Stereo).
 This is fitted to the SoundBuckets.
-This works quite well for casual listening, but isn’t up to critical standards.
-This is because Bluetooth can’t send data to two speakers at once, so it sends the data to one speaker, which then retransmits it to the other one.
-The net effect is that there is a delay between the sound coming from the left and the right speaker.
-Although small, this delay will damage the soundstage, so you won’t get the best imaging.
+This works really well, but is more prone to dropouts as Bluetooth can’t send data to two speakers at once, so it sends the data to one speaker, which then retransmits it to the other one.
 The SoundBuckets however have a cunning second option: they have a zero latency analogue aux output.
 This means you can stream stereo to one speaker, and link the other speaker up with an aux lead.
 You can then tell the SoundBuckets which one is left and which one is right, and hey presto, perfect no latency wireless stereo!
 You can use the same trick if you want to feed the SoundBuckets with analogue signals, rather than wirelessly.